Using esbuild Context Watch Mode for Incremental Rebuilds

 dispose()per context.
 Callingctx.rebuild()orctx.watch()afterdispose()throws.
 If you support config hot-reload, dispose the old context and create a brand-new one. serve()does not bundle on a schedule.
 It rebuilds on request and on file change; a request mid-edit gets the latest successful build, not a partial one.
 Errors surface in theonEndresult, so report them or the server silently keeps serving stale output.- Migrating from

 watch: true.
 Replaceesbuild.build({ ..., watch: true })withconst ctx = await esbuild.context({ ... }); await ctx.watch();.
 The oldonRebuildcallback moves into a pluginonEndhook, as shown above.
+Confirm the migration by checking two things: that the process no longer exits after the first build, and that your rebuild logging still fires — the most common migration bug is porting the build options but forgetting to moveonRebuild, which leaves you watching silently with no idea whether saves are landing.
 For the broader bundling-stage flags you will combine with this loop, see Reducing esbuild bundle size with minify and tree-shaking.

 Related